Anthony Zimmer: Filming locations

 Anthony Zimmer was filmed on location in France in Gare de Lyon in Paris 12, the Hôtel Carlton in Cannes, the Hôtel Negresco at 37 Promenade des Anglais in Nice, and on the TGV Paris-Nice train.
 Scenes for Anthony Zimmer's villa were shot in the Aigua Blanca area on Ibiza in Balearic Islands, Spain.

 Release

 Anthony Zimmer was released to theaters on 27 April 2005 in France.
-It was released in DVD format that same year.
+It was released later that same year in DVD format.